 New Balance, during a campaign for the New Balance 300, also worked with some popular people in the likes of Adrianne Ho, Idn2hk, Kevin Poon, and Jun Koo.
 During the campaign in South Korea, the brand also teamed up with actor, Seung-Bum Ryoo, for a photoshoot.

-Some other iterations were made for the shoe allowing the people to have a variety of choices when grabbing a pair of these retro pair of kicks.
+Some other iterations of the NB 300 were made to offer a variety of choices when grabbing a pair of these retro pair of kicks.

 - Depending upon the release, New Balance varies the material used in the upper.